 - Have a plan for if you need to stay at home, including how to get food and medicine.

 - Make sure you are eating well and exercising as best you can (even at home).

 - Look after your mental health and seek support if you need it.

 Your clinic or health care provider should let you know if there are any changes or disruptions to services during COVID-19.
 If you are having trouble accessing the things you need, including food and medication, call your usual treatment provider.

 During this time, some governments are imposing lockdowns to stop the spread of the virus.
 This may be particularly difficult for some people.
 Keeping in touch with people remotely, such as online, by phone or by video chat, can help you to stay socially connected and mentally healthy.

 I am living with HIV, what should I do if I feel unwell?

-If you’re feeling unwell – you have a new persistent dry cough, a temperature, and/or loss or change in sense of smell or taste – stay at home and call your health worker.
+If you’re feeling unwell – you have a dry cough, a fever, and/or loss or change in sense of smell or taste – stay at home and call your health worker.
 They will be able to tell you your next steps.
 During this time, make sure you avoid close contact with others.
-Most cases of COVID-19 are mild and will pass after seven days from when symptoms started.

-Tips on COVID-19 for people living with HIV
+Are COVID-19 vaccines safe for people living with HIV?

-Remember, the situation is currently ongoing.
-As more people acquire the virus, we will learn more about how it behaves.
+Remember, COVID-19 is a new illness and we are still learning more about how it behaves.
 We urge you to keep an eye on advice from: